kyma-incubator/hack-showcase/README.md

     >**NOTE:** Keep in mind that all resources created in previous step have to be ready.
 Check their status in Instances in Service Management section.

 4. Create a new issue on a GitHub repository you specified during the GitHub Connector installation to check if everything is configured correctly.
-You should get a notification on Slack and the issue should be tagged with `Caution/offensive` label.
+You should get a notification on Slack and the issue should be tagged with `Caution/offensive` label if the issue's sentiment is negative.

 ## Installation